Karl-Josef Assenmacher

-Karl-Josef Assenmacher (born 30 May 1947) is a former German referee.
+Karl-Josef Assenmacher (born 30 May 1947) is a German former referee.

 Career

 Assenmacher, born in Hürth, Germany, has officiated a total of 153 games in the Bundesliga and 99 games in the 2.
 Bundesliga.
 From 1983 to 1993, he was a FIFA referee and refereed 18 European Cup games, including the 1993 European Cup Winners' Cup Final between Parma of Italy and Antwerp of Belgium, held at Wembley Stadium in London, England, on 12 May 1993.

-His career was marked by his refereeing of the World Cup qualifying game, held on 13 October 1993 at Rotterdam, between Holland and England.
-The game ended with Holland winning 2-0.
-The result meant that England would not qualify for the 1994 World Cup and caused English coach Graham Taylor to resign his post.
+His career was marked by his refereeing of the World Cup qualifying game, held on 13 October 1993 at Rotterdam, between Netherlands and England.
+The game ended with the Netherlands winning 2–0.
+The result meant that England would not qualify for the 1994 FIFA World Cup and caused English coach Graham Taylor to resign his post.
 Subsequently, Taylor, as well as most English media, criticized severely some of the referee's decisions in that game.